onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 * Baseline setup

   * Prompt: ask the model to explain why the Collatz conjecture is considered hard and to describe typical trajectory behavior, without mentioning WFGY or tension.
-  * Observation: record whether the answer separates observed data, heuristic beliefs, and the open status of the problem.
+  * Observation: record whether the answer separates observed data, heuristic beliefs and the open status of the problem.

 * TU encoded setup

   * Prompt: ask the model to explain the same topic but explicitly request organization around:

-    * discrete trajectory statistics,
+    * discrete trajectory statistics;
-    * the three mismatch fields `DeltaS_length`, `DeltaS_excursion`, `DeltaS_term`,
+    * the three mismatch fields `DeltaS_length`, `DeltaS_excursion`, `DeltaS_term`;
     * low tension versus high tension worlds.

   * Observation: record whether the explanation becomes more structured, and whether the role of termination as a distinct signal is clear.

 * Comparison metric

-  * Rate both responses for clarity about what is known, what is measured, and what remains unproved.
+  * Rate both responses for clarity about what is known, what is measured and what remains unproved.
   * Check whether the TU encoded answer avoids informal leaps from large finite experiments to global statements.

 ---